UraniumX92/My-DSA-Programs/README.md

     * Binary Search Tree
         * Traversal Algorithms.
         * Insertion and Deletion Algorithms
+    * AVL Tree
+        * Rotation Algorithm
+        * Insertion Algorithm which rotates accordingly while inserting a new value

 > **Will add more content as I continue to learn DSA.**